boros-csaba/encryption-at-rest-with-property-attribute/README.md

 # POC project - Encryption at rest using EF
 A quick proof of concept for implementing encryption at rest using EF and an attribute for easily applying encryption to selected model properties.
-I also have a tutorial on this topic on my website: TODO add link
+I also have a tutorial on this topic on my website: [Encryption at rest using EF](https://www.boroscsaba.com/posts/encryption-at-rest-using-ef/)

 ## How it works
 The EncryptionValueConverter class will encrypt values on write and decrypts on read.